 JPMorgan CEO Jamie Dimon earned much of his $1.8 billion net worth by investing in shares of his own bank after the crash.
-Those shares have more than tripled from that year’s lows.
+His bank’s shares more than tripled from that year’s lows.

 I realize that these success stories may be the last thing you want to hear right now.

-It’s no wonder the University of Michigan’s Consumer Sentiment Index is barely above its lowest point in history:
+University of Michigan’s Consumer Sentiment Index is at its lowest level in history:

 Sentiment often sets new lows shortly before the market bounces back.

-Like Warren Buffett quipped as he bought stocks before they bottomed out: “If you wait for the robins, spring will be over.”
+Like Warren Buffett quipped: “If you wait for the robins, spring will be over.”

-So instead of waiting for stock market bottoms, I’m going to show you which stocks will lead the next recovery…
+So instead of waiting for robins or stock market bottoms, I’m going to show you which stocks will lead the next recovery…

 I’ll also tell you which stocks won’t be “coming back” to their previous highs — and why.